Zamiell/stardew-valley/Min-Max_Guide.md

   * The cave restocks much faster, granting more total items.
   * On average, mushrooms sell for more than fruit.
   * Common Mushrooms are a good energy food.
 They have high GPE and you can build up a large stack of them.
+* It is possible to get up to 22 Spring Onions on Spring 1.

 <br />